 This is a big one.
 Folks, why are people out here traveling these international streets broke?
 I went on a trip with people who barely had money to eat and pay for accommodations, and had to rely on paychecks coming through while on vacation.
 I couldn’t help but thinking: If there was an emergency, how the hell are they going to get out?
 Or even simpler, if they missed a flight, how would they pay for another flight out?
 If I can help it, I won’t be traveling with people who are that hard up for money again.
 Always have room on a credit card or a nice chunk of change in your bank account in case you need to suddenly get home.

 Many times, your airline will try to contact you by email or by the phone app to alert you of potential issues.
 Make sure you have up-to-date versions, and good connection to be checking.

 Send several people your full itinerary and make copies

 If I am going somewhere with the potential to not have great wifi or phone connection, I always make sure to print out confirmations.
 But I also make, before every trip, that I email my itinerary to family and close friends so they know my flights, location, hotel, and other pertinent information.
 This can be helpful if you need someone to attempt to get you on a flight out if you are having trouble yourself, or just need a second person making calls.

 These are just a few things you should do as preparation before you embark on a trip to a destination that may be prone to natural disasters.
+Traveling to a natural disaster area requires preparation.
 Remember, better safe than sorry.